 By seeing one of our GPs online, you won't have to take time off work, sit in a waiting room for hours or travel to your appointment.
-You don't need to be physically examined, so you can simply discuss your stress problems face-to-face with an experienced UK doctor in minutes.
+You don't need to be physically examined, so you can simply discuss your stress problems face-to-face with an experienced UK doctor.

 Our GPs can offer useful medical advice, write a prescription or refer you to a mental health specialist who will help you learn how to manage stress effectively.See a doctor Find out more about stress